Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Second-Generation-KS.md

 ##### Graduated `Configuration` to `KS.Kernel`

 This configuration logic is smart enough to be graduated, since it's the core function in the kernel.
 It's used everywhere, including the `settings` command, which is an application that lets you adjust settings on the go.

+##### Graduated `FindSetting` and `CheckSettingsVariables`

+These two functions are probably unrelated to the settings app, but one of them is what `KS.Misc.Settings.SettingsApp` uses, and one of them is renamed to accomodate with the graduation.

+* Renamed functions:
+  - CheckSettingsVariables() -> CheckConfigVariables()